ART 101 Art Matters

 ART 206 Graphic Design

 This course introduces students to the use of raster and vector graphics applications as advanced art-making tools.
 Students will produce static 2-dimensional works of art that simultaneously explore 2-D design concepts and the cognitive processes of software learning.
-(Same as THE 206)
+No prerequisite.
+(Same as THE 206) (HE)

 ART 208 Life Drawing